XenyxNZ/Arma-3-Performance-Guide/README.md

 # Yet Another Arma Benchmark (YAAB)
 YAAB is a widely used Arma 3 performance benchmarking scenario made by Sams.
-It is ideal for measuring differences in performance while experimenting with overclocking, graphical settings, memory allocators, profiling builds, etc.
+It is very useful for measuring differences in performance while experimenting with overclocking, graphical settings, memory allocators and profiling builds, etc.

 ## Downloading and using YAAB

 ### Downloading YAAB
-Visit the Steam Workshop link [here](https://steamcommunity.com/sharedfiles/filedetails/?id=375092418) to subscribe to the scenario.
+Visit the Steam Workshop page [here](https://steamcommunity.com/sharedfiles/filedetails/?id=375092418) to subscribe to the scenario.

-Alternatively, you can navigate to the Workshop in your Steam client, then search for "YAAB" to subscribe to it through there.
+Alternatively, you can navigate to the Arma 3 Workshop in your Steam client, then search for "YAAB" to subscribe to it through there.

 ### Using YAAB
 * Start Arma 3.
 * Once in the main menu, highlight the "Singleplayer" button up the top left, then click "Scenarios" in the dropdown menu.
 * Double-click the "Yet Another Arma Benchmark" scenario found under the "Steam subscribed content" section.
-* The scenario will now load and automatically play through the benchmark scenes, providing performance results at the end.
+* The scenario will now load and automatically begin playing through the benchmark scenes, providing performance results at the end.

 ## Some things to note
 * Pressing "S" after the scenario has loaded will temporarily apply some standard preset graphics settings for the duration of the benchmark.
-* When benchmarking to compare different settings, it is generally recommended to keep your view distance relatively low (<2km).
-Higher view distances can quickly cause a CPU bottleneck, significantly lessening the measurable differences, which can make it more difficult to discern if your changes are having any affect on performance.
+* While benchmarking it is generally recommended to keep your view distance relatively low (<2km), as higher view distances can quickly cause a CPU bottleneck.
+This can make it difficult to discern if your changes are having any effect on performance.
 * To determine a proper average, it is recommended to run the benchmark 3-5 times.
 * Results can vary slightly without changing anything.
 This is due to the AI heavy nature of the benchmark, and Arma 3 being sensitive to fluctuating CPU and RAM resources.
 * For the most consistent results, it is recommended to close all other applications while benchmarking.